CylonicRaider/procmgr/MANUAL.rst

             the script (if any) to exit, and exits with the script's exit status.

-            The default action is to ``restart`` the program, assuming that it does not support on-line reloading.
+            The default action is to ``restart`` the program, under the assumption that it does not support on-line reloading.

 ``signal``  **Arbitrary user-defined action.** This does not have any
             semantical binding; the script may do whatever it wishes.